Garbage disposals are a common and convenient method to dispose of food waste.

 We also love that it’s quiet which is exactly what you need with lots of people living in the house.
 While the kids are sleeping, you can turn this on without waking anyone up.
 It has an Insulated Sound Shell which aids its low noise level.

 This disposer comes with a Bio-Shield.
-Inside, there’s an antimicrobial agent protection which fights odors caused by bacterial growth.
+Inside, there’s an antimicrobial agent protection that gets rid of garbage disposal smell caused by bacterial growth.
 So you can toss in any food — coffee, vegetables, and small bones — without the worry of bacteria or microorganism growth.
 Plus, it’s safe to use with septic tanks.

 Included with this unit is a Silver Guard Magnet.
 It’s attached under the sink around the throat of the disposer.
 It captures the majority of metal objects so they don’t enter the disposer chamber.